piaoyh/cryptocol/README.md

 ## Road Map for Version 1.0

 This crate Cryptocol is planned to provide the following functionalities.
-The checked items have already been implemented including documentation.
-The unchecked items have not yet been implemented including documentation or have not yet even been started to implement.
+The checked items have already been implemented including documentation at least 95%.
+The unchecked items have been implemented including documentation less than 95% or have not yet even been started to implement.

 ### Small Numbers: meaningful as itself, and also the foundations mainly for Big Numbers as well as for other modules